danwahl/danwahl.github.io/_pages/date-me.md

 Pseudo-intellectual sci-fi movies involving time loops (it's a Netflix genre).

-I also have an affinity for low-key romcoms like:
+I also have a special place for low-key romcoms like:

 - Just Like Heaven
+    - How Do You Know?
 - Return To Me
 - Under the Tuscan Sun
-- How Do You Know?
 - Sleepless in Seattle
     - You've Got Mail
 - The Holiday